Trump lashes out after lawyers meet with DOJ

-Former President Trump unleashed a torrent of angry social media posts about the investigations into his conduct on Tuesday, the day after his lawyers met with Justice Department officials.
+Former President Trump unleashed a torrent of angry social media posts Tuesday about the investigations into his conduct, the day after his lawyers met with Justice Department (DOJ) officials.

 “The Marxists and Fascists in the DOJ & FBI are going after me at a level and speed never seen before in our Country, and I did nothing wrong,” he wrote in one post.
 “Joe Biden kept (keeps) thousand of documents, in many locations, some illegally taken from skiffs while he was a Senator, a big portion of which were classified.
 He didn’t want to give them back, and still doesn’t.
 Nothing happens to him, with same reasonable prosecutor who correctly exonerated Mike Pence.
 I have a much different prosecutor, a Trump hater!”